Marvin Windows help architect keep the character of this cozy cottage kitchen

 By John Kirchner

 April 23, 2012

 A recent article from Builder Magazine tells the tale of an all too common struggle architects face when a client’s desires seem to clash with the instinct to preserve the traditional character of an old home:

 This 1915 house had good proportions, a protective roofline, and a view over the water.
 So architect Rob Whitten winced when the owners asked him to winterize it and add on.
 “Many such cottages have been brought to their knees by people wanting to turn them into four-season residences,” he says.

 The renovated cottage includes Marvin double-hung windows that blend well with the other rustic but sophisticated materials in the home: wood-paneled walls, pine flooring, a farmhouse sink and cherry cabinets.
-Learn more about Marvin double-hung windows at marvin.com, and read the full article at Builder Online.
+Learn more about Marvin double-hung windows at marvin.com.